Going abroad provides you with an exciting learning experience that takes you well beyond the classroom.

 Humber Institute of Technology & Advanced Learning is pleased to offer a Study Abroad Bursary to assist students who are completing part of their academic program abroad.
 This bursary will provide students with financial support for an eligible period of academic study, work term or co-op placement outside of Canada.

 For more details on how to apply and to download the application forms, visit Humber’s Financial Aid website.

 Not necessarily.
 Study abroad can be a great opportunity to develop foreign language skills, and knowing a foreign language is always beneficial; however, being multilingual is not a requirement for participating in study abroad programs.

 Humber offers programs in both English-speaking (ex.
 Scotland, Ireland, New Zealand) and non-English speaking (ex.
 Taiwan, Austria) countries.
 However, all of our partner institutions offer a wide variety of courses in English, regardless of location.
 When you go abroad, you will be studying with students from all over the world on internationalized campuses.

 Global experience is invaluable in today’s interconnected world.
 Each Year more than 500 Humber students go abroad for an enriching study or work experience.
 You can too!
 Whether you are just starting to research your options, or actively preparing for departure, here you will find information and resources to guide you through every step of the way!

-Opportunities exist for all currently enrolled Humber students in each one of our academic schools to go abroad.
+Opportunities exist for all currently enrolled Humber students in each one of our faculties to go abroad.
 It is advised that you first complete at least one full semester of study at Humber, and be in good academic standing.

 What’s Next?
-Review the content on this website and then contact the International Centre and your Program Coordinator to speak about opportunities to go abroad.
+Review the content on this website and then contact the Humber Global and your Program Coordinator to speak about opportunities to go abroad.
 You’re making a decision that will open up your world!